- Pets and Animals»

 Birds of Prey: The Peregrine Falcon

-As one of the most widespread raptors in the world the sleek and speedy Peregrine Falcon is found throughout the world on all continents except Antarctica.
+As one of the most widespread raptors in the world the sleek and speedy Peregrine Falcon is found on all continents except Antarctica.
 With a varied range that stretches from the tundra regions of the Arctic to the tropics, the Peregrine is found in almost any climate other than the extreme polar areas and tropical rain-forests.

 With such a widespread distribution around the world the Peregrine Falcon is rivaled by only the Osprey in its extensive habitat.
 Preferring to be near the coast where shorebirds and waterfowl are common the Peregrine can also be found anywhere from the desert landscape to the urban city setting making them one of the most adaptable birds.